 Professors of other specialties who advised outpatients in the new polyclinic also deserved attention.

 Among them, one can not fail to mention outstanding obstetrician-gynecologists, including S.I.
 Blagovolin, G.F.
 Lang, I.L.
 Braude, A.D.
 Kazansky, Yu.V.
 Snegirev, as well as remarkable domestic neuropathologists, dermatologists, ophthalmologists, otolaryngologists and other doctors, whose names have rightly entered the treasury of Russian medical science and practice.

 The best of the best Russian doctors were consultants here, called to provide highly qualified medical care to the scientific, and then the creative elite of the state.
-The accelerated development of the polyclinic for scientists and creative intellectuals, as the forerunner of the Pirogov Center, was received in the pre-war and especially in the post-war years.
+The accelerated development of the polyclinic for scientists and creative intellectuals, as the forerunner of the Pirogov National Medical and Surgical Center, was received in the pre-war and especially in the post-war years.
 Modernization of its buildings lasted several decades, beginning in the twenties and ending in the sixties, before they acquired the familiar form for us.

 In 1950, by decision of the Moscow City Council of Working People’s Deputies, a polyclinic for scientists and creative intellectuals got a land plot for the construction of a specialized hospital.
 Until then, patients who needed inpatient treatment were sent from the polyclinic to different Moscow hospitals.
 In each of them, there were several beds for scientists and creative intellectuals.
 The future hospital, which construction was planned in the Izmailovo area, was intended exclusively for this contingent of patients.

 Design and building work for the construction of the hospital for scientists and creative intellectuals were carried out in